-As 2013 ticks to a close, we sort through ideas for resolutions, and millions of us will settle on a fitness goal.
+As 2013 ticks to a close, we sort through ideas for resolutions, and millions of us will settle on a fitness goal for a New Year.
 The University of Scranton Journal of Psychology listed the top ten resolutions for Americans 2014, and two of the top five are fitness goals: #1 is Lose Weight and #5 is Staying Fit and Healthy.
 They also stated that less than half of people who set resolutions will achieve them, but that those who make resolutions are ten times more likely to achieve their goal than those who don’t.
 What does that mean?
 Setting a goal is a great first step, but achieving that goal will still take a lot of work.
 The following tips can be applied to any goal or resolution, not just health and fitness.

 Be specific: “Stay fit and healthy” is a great general goal, but it’s so vague that it’s hard to know what that really means.
 A more specific goal will sound something like, “Run an eight minute mile by August 1st,” or “Lose two pant sizes.”